What distinguishes the Boston College Graduate School of Social Work? Watch video »

 Boston College Graduate School of Social Work recently launched a new lab and a new center.
 The Immigrant Integration Lab, led by GSSW faculty member Westy Egmont, is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 The Center for Social Innovation, led by GSSW faculty Marcie Pitt-Catsouphes and Stephanie Berzin, fosters effective, sustainable social innovations that enhance social justice.

 Two GSSW centers, the National Resource Center for Participant-Directed Services, led by GSSW faculty Kevin Mahoney, and the Sloan Center on Aging and Work, led by GSSW faculty Marcie Pitt-Catsouphes, are part of the Boston College Institute on Aging, directed by GSSW faculty James Lubben.
 Drs.
 Mahoney, Pitt-Catsouphes, and Lubben have been awarded multi-million dollars grants over the past years from private foundations and federal offices.
 The resources have been used to foster cutting-edge research and scholarship, sponsor MSW and PhD students, and disseminate evidence that informs public policy.

-To facilitate learning and research, the GSSW is fortunate to be one of only a dozen schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.
+To facilitate learning and research, the GSSW is fortunate to be one of only 10 schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.